 This subject will prepare students to conduct a thorough employment search strategy that incorporates personal marketing and an assessment of skill inventories.
 It focuses on discovering a better understanding of the skills that employers seek.
 As well, it directs students to understand what an employer may expect from their employees.

 $14,495.00 (includes tuition, books, and fees)

-Financial assistance is available for students who qualify.
+Financial assistance for the Pharmacy Technician program is available for students who qualify.
 Students enrolled in this program qualify for the RC Student Laptop Program and will be given a laptop computer to use for the duration of the 40-week program.

 or call (204) 926-8389